-Your children's services complaints officer or children's rights officer must help you find advocacy services which you feel will be best for you.
+Your local authority complaints officer or children's rights officer must help you find advocacy services which you feel will be best for you.
 They'll help you get in touch with an advocate and you'll be able to meet them and see how you get on with them.

-Even if you're living far away from where you lived with your family, your children's services must still help you to find an advocate where you are currently living.
+Even if you're living far away from where you lived with your family, your local authority still help you to find an advocate where you are currently living.
 Your social worker will give you these details when you come to stay with us.